ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/payment_script.md

 Console.WriteLine(mainNetAddress == sameMainNetAddress); // True
 ```

-It is also possible to retrieve the hash from the payment script (ScriptPubKey) and generate a Bitcoin Address from it:
+It is also possible to retrieve the hash from the **ScriptPubKey** and generate a Bitcoin Address from it:

 ```cs
 var samePublicKeyHash = (KeyId) paymentScript.GetDestination();